section-engineering-education/engineering-education/content/articles/planting-timber-logs-the-right-way/index.md

 #### Step 3: XML layouts

-In this step, we will create the layout.
+In this step, we will create our layout.

 ##### Main Activity layout